 One of the typically Asian things that I love is the beautiful and delicate rice rolls.
 But it can be confusing – how are these lovely rice rolls used?

-You might also like What to Do with Deep Fried Tofu, Thai Eggplant with Sesame and Soy, or Chinese Anise Baked Apples and Pears.
+You might also like What to Do with Deep Fried Tofu, Thai Eggplant with Sesame and Soy, and Vietnamese Summer Rolls.
 You may like to browse our other SE Asian recipes here and here, or our Summer recipes here and here.

-When you buy bahn cuon, look for the plain ones – you may encounter ones that include dried prawns.
-Locally, a maker makes ones that have the wonderful colours of chives and grated vegetables in the rolls.
+When you buy bahn cuon, look for the plain ones or vegetarian ones if you are vegetarian – look closely as you may encounter ones that include dried prawns.
+However, locally, a maker makes ones that have the wonderful colours of chives and grated vegetables in the rolls.

 In Vietnamese Bánh means pastry and Cuốn means rolled, so as far as indicating its origin or how to use them, the name is quite enigmatic.
 The rice sheet in bánh cuốn is extremely thin and delicate.
 It is made by steaming a slightly fermented rice batter on a cloth that is stretched over a pot of boiling water.
 It is a light dish, and is generally eaten for breakfast everywhere in Vietnam.
 Generally filled with non-vegetarian ingredients, and using a non-vegetarian dipping sauce, the vegetarian versions are harder to know how to use.

-My method is to steam them until heated through, to topped the warm rolls with chopped herbs and veggies, and serve them with a sauce.
+My method is to steam them until heated through, then top the warm rolls with chopped herbs and veggies, and serve them with a dipping sauce.
 Play with your own favourite sauces and include other Asian style toppings.
+Think chopped peanuts, crispy fried onions, toasted sesame seeds, crispy fried rice vermicelli.

 Source: My own recipe